ABOUT BLAKES MANOR

-With unique and private (self-contained) luxury suites, all decorated in opulent Georgian furnishings, Blakes Manor Self-Contained Luxury B&B Accommodation welcomes guests looking for a quiet romantic getaway, lovers of history, adventurous families or travelers looking to discover the natural beauty of Northern Tasmania.
+With unique and private (self-contained) suites, all decorated in opulent Georgian furnishings, Blakes Manor Self-Contained Heritage Accommodation welcomes guests looking for a quiet romantic getaway, lovers of history, adventurous families or travelers looking to discover the natural beauty of Northern Tasmania.

-Your hosts Rhett and Dina Panizza will welcome you and ensure you a quality memorable experience.
+Your hosts Peter and Georgia welcome you and will ensure you a quality memorable experience.

 In 1823 Govenor Sorell sent Captain Roland to explore the far West Norfolk Plains and districts west for agricultural land.
 As a result of this expedition, Mount Roland (near Sheffield) and the Meander River were named (formerly Western River).
 The township of Deloraine, named by Surveyor Scott, was established on the Meander River.
 The township flourished and in the early 1870’s the first rail link in Tasmania was established between Launceston and Deloraine.
 The railway greatly reduced the poor transport problems further opening up the area.
 Buildings dating from the 1830’s and 1840’s are still in use today as private dwellings and commercial entities such as galleries.